Pathologies on Mori fibre spaces in positive characteristic: Preliminaries

-In this subsection, we summarise some properties extensible from the generic fibre: Lemma~\ref{l-rel-properties}.
-Also, we give a criterion to be of generically relative Picard number one (Lemma \ref{l-picard-one}).
+In this subsection, we summarise some properties extendable from the generic fibre: Lemma~\ref{l-rel-properties}.
+Also, we give a criterion for projective morphisms of generically relative Picard number one (Lemma \ref{l-picard-one}).
 To this end, we establish two auxiliary lemmas: Lemma~\ref{l-Pn-bundle} and Lemma~\ref{l-rel-inv}.

 \begin{lem} Let $k$ be a field.
 Let $f:X \to Y$ be a projective $k$-morphism of normal $k$-varieties with $f_*\MO_X=\MO_Y$. \begin{enumerate} \item Assume that $k$ is algebraically closed.
 Then the generic fibre $X_{K(Y)}$ is $\Q$-factorial if and only if there is a non-empty open subset $Y'$ of $Y$ such that $X \times_Y Y'$ is $\Q$-factorial. \item Let $\Delta$ be an effective $\Q$-divisor such that $K_X+\Delta$ is $\Q$-Cartier.
 Assume that there is a log resolution of $(X_{K(Y)}, \Delta|_{X_{K(Y)}})$.
 Then $(X_{K(Y)}, \Delta|_{X_{K(Y)}})$ is klt (resp. log canonical) if and only if there is a non-empty open subset $Y'$ of $Y$ such that $(X \times_Y Y', \Delta|_{X \times_Y Y'})$ is klt (resp. log canonical). \end{enumerate} \end{lem}